What Is Cognitive Processing Therapy?

 Self-blame can play a strong role in keeping us stuck in PTSD.
 Reducing or eliminating self-blame is often a focus in CPT.

-For some people, CPT can indeed cure PTSD.
-This doesn’t mean that the traumatic event is forgotten, but that the memory of the event no longer causes significant impairment for the person who endured it.
+For some people, CPT therapy can indeed cure PTSD.
+To be sure, they do not forget the traumatic event is forgotten, but that memory no longer causes the same kind of problems it die before.
+This can be life-changing.

 Research shows that most people who complete a course of CPT do experience a significant reduction in PTSD symptoms.
 For some, the therapy helps them overcome PTSD entirely.
 Others continue to have PTSD after treatment, but to a lesser degree.
-CPT is typically delivered in twelve sessions, although sometimes it needs to be adapted to particular situations which can alter the number of sessions.
+Typically, CPT is twelve sessions long.
+Sometimes therapists adapt it to particular situations which can alter the number of sessions.

-A certain amount of commitment is necessary to complete the treatment — it is not an easy process to undertake.
-Some people with PTSD find it difficult to get through the sessions or to do the homework that is a critical part of CPT.
+A certain amount of commitment is necessary to complete the treatment — it is not an easy process.
+Some people find it difficult to get through the sessions or to do the homework.
+(That homework is a critical part of CPT.)
 It is unlikely that CPT will be helpful without completing all of the sessions and doing the homework exercises.
-This is because the exercises ask the client to practice examining thoughts and emotions in specific ways that have been shown to reduce the symptoms of PTSD.
+Why is the homework so important?
+The exercises ask the client to practice examining thoughts and emotions in specific ways that reduce the symptoms of PTSD.
+In CPT, if you don’t practice these new ways of thinking, you won’t see the change you want.
 Don’t be fooled by the word “homework” though!
 CPT feels much more like therapy than like an academic class.

 What Other PTSD Treatment Options Are Available?